 The individually configured system operates on the basis of a Conti-TDS.
 Liquid and powder are fed automatically into the process.
 As a result, the customer has a hygienic system that is ideally suited for use in the food industry.

-- The process plant combines a Conti-TDS 3 wetting and dispersing machine as well as a process container with 2800 litres of useful volume, in addition to a side-mounted jet mixer, a plate heat exchanger and powder containers, piping and fittings.
+- The process plant combines a Conti-TDS 3 wetting and dispersing machine as well as a process vessel with 2800 litres of useful volume, in addition to a side-mounted jet mixer, a plate heat exchanger and powder hopper, piping and fittings.

 - The process plant features a compact design on a common base frame.
 The base frame stands on load cells.
 Metering of raw materials is performed via the load cells.